imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/nextjs.md

 {% endcode %}

 ## **Rendering images**

+The `IKImage` component acts as a wrapper around the [Next.js Image component](https://nextjs.org/docs/pages/api-reference/components/image).
+This allows you to access all the built-in features of the Next.js Image component.

 Before using external images, we need to add a configuration.
 This ensures that only external images from your account can be served through the Next.js Image Optimization API.